ejcorn/brain_states/README.md

   - NSPLITS: dictates how many repetitions of k-means clustering to perform for each value of K. For the submitted manuscript we used NSPLITS=100.
 Empirically, you will safely arrive at the solution presented in the main text for K=5 using NSPLITS=20.
   - K: number of clusters for which all analyses will be performed.

 finalmain.sh will submit NSPLITS-times-10 + ~600 jobs.
 In our experience, this will take about a day to run depending on the availability of computing cores.
+We have not attempted to run this on a normal desktop computer.